Michael Flynn: Post-Trump administration fundraising and businesses

+Neither nonprofit disclosed the payments to family members to the IRS; Flynn's lawyer told the New York Times that the nondisclosures were unintentional errors.

+The Flynn brothers were no longer affiliated with The America Project by July 2024.

+2024 film Flynn

+Flynn, a film about and starring Flynn, was released in April 2024.
+Flynn promoted and screened the film on a bus tour to multiple locales through May.
+A review by Religion News Service characterized the film as hagiographic and said it "poses as a straight-laced documentary but is starkly silent about Flynn's current mission: spreading the gospel of Christian nationalism and preparing his followers to wage spiritual warfare, starting by taking over local politics."
+The review said Flynn considers his troubles with the "deep state" began in 2010, when he publicly published a report that was critical of military intelligence operations in Afghanistan, and which the film asserts rankled his superiors; the report was actually well-received and endorsed by Defense Secretary Robert Gates, who called it "brilliant," though he was displeased it had been published by a private think tank.
+The review continued that "the film's goal seems to be to rewrite history and bolster Flynn's credibility as a spiritual leader" and it "mythologizes its subject as a renegade who perseveres against all odds, standing up to malevolent forces in defense of 'the truth.'"

 Investigations after leaving the Trump administration

-On February 14, 2017, President Trump met with FBI Director James Comey in the Oval Office and reportedly told him "I hope you can see your way clear to letting this go, to letting Flynn go", adding "he's a good guy."
+On 14 February 2017, Trump met with FBI Director James Comey in the Oval Office and reportedly told him "I hope you can see your way clear to letting this go, to letting Flynn go", adding "he's a good guy."
 Comey subsequently testified that, "I had understood the President to be requesting that we drop any investigation of Flynn in connection with false statements about his conversations with the Russian ambassador in December ...
 I did not understand the president to be talking about the broader investigation into Russia or possible links to his campaign".
 The propriety, and even the legality, of these words that Trump reportedly said to Comey about Flynn have become a subject of considerable public debate.
 Several months after dismissing Flynn, Trump also dismissed Comey, which Comey attributed to the FBI's Russia investigation.

 Flynn had offered to testify to the FBI or the Senate and House Intelligence committees relating to the Russia probe in exchange for immunity from criminal prosecution.
 However, the Senate Intelligence Committee rejected Flynn's offer for testimony in exchange for immunity.
 Flynn initially declined to respond to a subpoena from the Senate Intelligence Committee, invoking his Fifth Amendment right against self-incrimination, but he and the committee later struck a compromise.
 The Pentagon inspector general was also investigating whether Flynn accepted money from foreign governments without the required approval.